tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 description: Use the Axway CLI to deploy Axway Istio agents.
 ---

-{{< alert title="Public beta" color="warning" >}}This is a preview of the new Istio agents, which run separately from previous Istio POC agents that provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery and Istio traffic activity.{{< /alert >}}

 ## Before you begin

 Ensure you have the following tools installed:

 * Axway Central CLI 1.7.0 or later
-* Helm 3.2.4 or later
+* Helm 3.2.4 or later jeroen
 * Istioctl 1.8.2
 * Kubectl 1.18 or later
 * Node.js >= 10.13.0 and <= 12.14.1